Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 Microsoft stands out by providing customers with granular control over impactful changes—an uncommon practice among technology providers focused mainly on innovation.
 We prioritize transparency in our change process and encourage customer feedback, aiming to help organizations adopt the rapidly increasing volume of updates efficiently and support their ongoing success.

-### Challenges
+### Key challenges

-From industry observations, feedback, and supporting data, we've identified a key challenge that our customers face when they apply highly restrictive change ingestion models to the continuous release policy of Microsoft 365.

-The challenge lies in how frequently Microsoft updates services in the modern cloud.
-To illustrate the challenge, assume that Microsoft pushes 720 changes per year, released linearly.
-If these changes are restricted for evaluation, IT departments that are gating changes could be behind up to 60 changes after the first month.
-The resulting backlog of changes heightens the entropy in the environment and prevents users from utilizing the latest features and updates.
-The question becomes: is the organization capable of processing these rapid changes according to existing procedures or are changes left disabled because they can't match the pace of release?

-> [!IMPORTANT]
-> "Is the organization capable of processing these rapid changes according to existing procedures or are changes left disabled because they cannot match the pace of release?"

-The challenge can be further explained by the "automobile metaphor."
-Many organizations focus only on functionality and security.
-In the context of a vehicle, this is the equivalent of focusing on getting from point A to point B. In this case, owners are content if they can fix the vehicle, if they know how it works, and if the vehicle has seat belts for security.
-However, we challenge the IT professionals reading this to consider the user.
-To the average vehicle consumer, transportation is more than A to B. Users (consumer drivers) want a radio for entertainment, air conditioning for climate control, and power windows for convenience.
-Drivers want anti-lock braking systems, airbags, and seat belts for security.
-If the focus is solely on enabling users to reach the destination, you might be disenfranchising the population that wants to be more secure, comfortable, and efficient on the journey.
-If organizational lines of defense spend valuable time divining which features are important, which features users care about, and which features are causing disruption to the IT environment, the burden becomes unsustainable.
+**Pace of Change**: Microsoft 365 releases frequent updates—up to 720 per year.
+Highly restrictive review processes can quickly lead to large backlogs, making it hard for organizations to keep up and preventing users from accessing the latest features.

+**Resource Burden**: IT teams struggle to evaluate every change, creating an unsustainable workload and potentially leaving valuable features disabled simply because the pace outmatches existing procedures.
+IT departments that are gating changes could be behind by up to 60 changes after the first month.

+**User Experience Overlooked**: Focusing only on security and functionality is like ignoring the comforts and safety features users want in a car.
+Overly restrictive strategies can disenfranchise users seeking improved productivity and satisfaction.

+**Loss of Cloud Benefits**: Turning off most features using provided controls reverts the environment to an on-premises model, removing any advantages that come from cloud innovation.

+**Reduced Feedback Loop**: Disabling features and diagnostic data limits Microsoft's ability to gather usage insights and address issues, which can affect service reliability and improvements.
+For example, diagnostic data[[3]](#footnote-3) provides Microsoft with valuable information about how our customers use features, how the features are (or are not) improving overall experience, and crash reports that help us to stay apprised of widespread issues.

+**Need for Balance**: Organizations must find a balance between control, proper training, and delivering new features.
+Microsoft offers tools, transparency, and guidance to support informed, risk-based deployment decisions.

+**Feature Adoption Required**: New features need to be deployed and used to gather customer feedback and drive further improvement.
+Without customer participation, Microsoft can't validate or enhance new capabilities.
 This calls for democratization of change evaluation; for more information, see the section, [Change Evaluation Democratization](#change-evaluation-democratization).

-Although Microsoft doesn't provide a default off option, we find that very few customers take advantage of the options that we provide to disable features in their environments.
-When organizations employ an "everything off" strategy by leveraging our provided configurations, the result is similar to managing on-premises software.
-The benefits originally sought by moving to the cloud are largely alienated by this approach, because the innovations that users care about are unavailable.
-Moreover, the Microsoft ecosystem suffers from the gap in usage data created by this strategy.
-For example, diagnostic data[[3]](#footnote-3) provides Microsoft with valuable information about how our customers use features, how the features are (or are not) improving overall experience, and crash reports that help us to stay apprised of widespread issues.
-Although we provide customers control over diagnostic data, exercising these controls limits the data we have for keeping our service secure, up to date, and functioning as expected.

-We cite this as a challenge because we acknowledge the delicate balance that must be reached between controlling the environment, ensuring proper training, and providing employees exciting new features.
-IT professionals are at the forefront of maintaining this balance - this is why Microsoft provides tools, transparency, and guidance for making risk-based deployment decisions.
-Configuration management tools, product roadmaps, change notifications, and documentation are manifestations of our commitment to aid you in reaching change-risk equilibrium.

-This conversation is focused on the features that we deliver, not the security updates that happen in the background.
-The same features that we develop with exhaustive market research to increase productivity and user satisfaction.
-The features that help empower our customers to achieve more, with open feedback channels to adjust for negative feedback in an agile manner.
-We require customer participation to validate our features, which means features must first be deployed in customer environments for users to leverage.

 ### Strategy